Lancaster Corporation Tramways

 Lancaster Corporation Tramways Tram No 9 and crew

-An early photo of three Lancaster tramcar staff with Tramcar No 9 — photo undated, but probably taken shortly after opening in 1903 or 1904.
+An early photograph of three Lancaster tramcar staff with Tramcar No 9 — photo undated, but probably taken shortly after opening in 1903 or 1904.
 Photo courtesy of the National Tramway Museum.

 Lancaster Corporation Tramways tram No 9 and crew

-A blow-up of the above photo showing the three tramcar staff; all are wearing kepi-style caps bearing script-lettering grade badges and a small municipal shield badge.
-Each of the men also has a round licence suspended on a leather strap.
+An enlargement of the above photograph showing the three tramcar staff; all are wearing drooping-peak caps bearing script-lettering grade badges and a small municipal-device badge.
+Each of the men also has a round licence badge suspended on a leather strap.

 Lancaster Corporation Tramways staff photo Thurnham street depot

-Staff photo, very probably taken outside the tram shed in Thurnham Street; although undated, it looks to be late Edwardian, and a surviving postcard is date stamped 1st October 1912, so it was certainly taken no later than this.
+A staff photograph, taken outside the tram shed in Thurnham Street; although undated, it looks to be late Edwardian, and a surviving postcard is date stamped 1st October 1912, so it was certainly taken no later than this.
 The motorman on the extreme left is probably Bill Gates (see later photo).
-By this time, the earlier kepi-style caps had clearly been replaced by military-style caps with tensioned crowns (tops).
+By this time, the earlier drooping-peak caps had clearly been superseded by tensioned-crown peaked caps.
 Several of those present are wearing military medals, suggestive of Boer War service.
 Author's Collection.

 Lancaster Corporation Tramways tram driver

-A blow-up of the preceding staff photo showing employee No 2, a motorman, in double-breasted, 'lancer-style' tunic.
-The collar insignia, script-lettering grade badge (on the cap) and municipal shield badge are all easily made out.
-Although the individual depicted is not wearing a municipal licence, one of the men behind him is, and the photo is clear enough to discern a large numeral in the centre of the badge.
+An enlargement of the above photograph showing Employee No 2, a motorman, in double-breasted, lancer-style tunic.
+The collar insignia, script-lettering grade badge (on the cap) and municipal-device badge are easily made out.
+Although the individual depicted is not wearing a municipal licence badge, one of the men behind him is, and the photograph is clear enough to discern a large numeral in the centre of the badge.

 Lancaster Corporation Tramways cap badge

-Lancaster Corporation Tramways cap badge — nickel.
-It is unclear what material was actually used, though it was probably brass given that surviving buttons are of this material.
-This particularly example would have been used by another municipal department.
+Lancaster Corporation Tramways municipal-device cap badge — nickel.
+It is unclear what material was actually used, though it was in all probability brass given that surviving buttons are of this material.
+This particular example would have been used by another municipal department, for example Lancaster Borough Police.
 Author's Collection.

 Lancaster Corporation Tramways cap badges